mozman/ezdxf/docs/source/index.rst

 ==========

 - *ezdxf* is a Python package to create new DXF files and read/modify/write existing DXF files
-- the intended audience are developers
+- the intended audience are programmers
 - requires at least Python 3.7
 - OS independent
 - additional required packages: `pyparsing <https://pypi.python.org/pypi/pyparsing/>`_